Mississippi / County

 Demographics - Dry Creek, MS

-Dry Creek has a close-knit population of about 1,000 residents, with a median age of 41.2 and a balanced gender ratio.
-The community is predominantly White and Black, and most residents speak English at home.
-Its low population density fosters a peaceful, small-town atmosphere.
+Dry Creek has a population of 1,000 residents, offering a diverse community with a median age of nearly 41 and a balanced gender ratio.
+The area features a strong blend of backgrounds, with about 65% White, 32% Black, and 1% Asian residents, and over 3% speaking a language other than English at home.
+Its high population density contributes to a lively suburban atmosphere.

 1,000